GRANTS FOR ARTS PROJECTS: Award Information

 Grants awarded under these guidelines generally may cover a period of performance of up to two years.
 The two-year period is intended to allow an applicant time to plan, execute, and close out its project, not to repeat a one-year project for a second year.

-Any planning costs that are included as part of the project must be incurred during the established period of performance.
+Any project planning costs that are included in the budget must be incurred during the established period of performance.
 No pre-award costs are allowable in the Project Budget.

 Project costs that are incurred before the "Earliest Start Date for Proposed Project" will be removed from the Project Budget.

-A grantee may not receive more than one NEA grant for the same activities during the same period of performance.
+A grantee may not receive more than one NEA grant for the same activities/costs during the same period of performance.